Ph.D. Students

 charlie-berichi.pngCharlie Berichi

 Charlie Berichi is a Ph.D.
-Candidate in the International Crime and Justice Program and serves as an Adjunct Professor at Florida International University.
+Candidate in the International Crime and Justice Program and serves as an Adjunct Lecturer at Florida International University.
 He holds a BA in Criminal Justice and an MPA from Florida Atlantic University.
 His research focuses on aviation security, anti-terrorism, and policing.

 Email: cberichi@fiu.edu